Health and safety officer inspection

 What is Reinforced Autoclaved Aerated Concrete RAAC?

 A type of bubbly, porous concrete, weaker than traditional concrete and prone to sudden collapse.
-It was widely used from the 1950s to the mid 1990s in schools and other public buildings.
+It was widely used in schools and other public buildings from the 1950s to the mid 1990s.

-Because the Government has ignored this ticking time bomb for far too long.
-It has known about the RAAC risk of collapse since at least 2018 when a roof collapsed at a Kent primary school.
-And in any case RAAC was known to have a life span of only 30 years so even RAAC used in the early 1990s is now time expired.
+Because the Conservative Government ignored this ticking time bomb for far too long, it knew about the RAAC risk of collapse since at least 2018 when a roof collapsed at a Kent primary school.
+And in any case, RAAC was known to have a life span of only 30 years so even RAAC used in the early 1990s is now time expired.

 How can I find out if my school is affected?